earlejam/effective-java-notes/README.md

 - Must ensure that the new object does no harm to the original object and properly establishes invariants on the clone
 - The Cloneable architecture is incompatible with normal use of final fields referring to mutable objects
 - Try a deepCopy method for objects with complex mutable state
-- A clone method must never invoke an overrideable method on the clone under construction
+- A clone method must never invoke an overridable method on the clone under construction
 - Public clone methods should omit the throws clause
 - A better approach to object copying is to provide a "copy constructor" or "copy factory" because 1) they don't conflict with proper use of final fields and 2) don't throw unnecessary checked exceptions, etc
 - New interfaces should not extend Cloneable